karsha19/WEBAGENCY/README.md

 # WebAgency

-WebAgency is the first projet at Studi school.
-We have to crete a website with HTML and CSS only.
-For this projet, we have some items that must be present in this project, like:
+WebAgency is the first project at Studi school.
+We have to create a website with HTML and CSS only.
+For this project, We have given some elements that must be present in this project, given below:

 - Responsive